mennooo/orclapex-treeview-refresh/README.md

+# This project is not maintained anymore by me due to the lack of time for support.
+I'm happy to change ownership if someone is interested.

 # Oracle APEX Dynamic Action Plugin - APEX TreeView Refresh

 This is a plugin to make the APEX 5.0 tree refreshable.